Embroidermodder/libembroidery/README.md

 3. Finding resources for each geometric algorithm used (along with a full citation for documentation).
-4. Completing the full `--full-test-suite`  with no segfaults and at least a clear error message (for example "not implimented yet").
+4. Completing the full `--full-test-suite`  with no segfaults and at least a clear error message (for example "not implemented yet").
 5. Identifying "best guesses" for filling in missing information when going from, say `.csv` to a late `.pes` version.
 What should the default be when the data doesn't clarify?